yanivpaz/yanivpaz.github.io/_posts/2020-04-25-multipass.md

 ---
 layout: post
-title: Local Kubernetes
+title: Local Kubernetes using multipass
-subtitle: Goodbye vagrant - hello multipass
+subtitle: ... and how to test cloudinit locally
 comments: true
 ---